dannymagnus/CI_MS1_RRWeddings/README.md

 - Further four designs with image galleries in customisable section.
 - Links to downloadable price lists for each suite of options.
-- A page for 'on the day' stationary offerings, to include propositions such as menus, place cards, orders of service, signage.
+- A page for 'on the day' stationery offerings, to include propositions such as menus, place cards, orders of service, signage.

 ## Design